rackerlabs/rackspace-how-to/content/cloud-dns/nslookup-checking-dns-records-on-windows.md

     Name:    rackspace.co.uk
     Address:  212.64.133.165

+The response includes the following information:

--   The first `Got answer` section of this example is used to get the host name of the server from which you are requesting the A record.
+-   The first `Got answer` section of this example is used to get the host name of the server from which you are requesting the `A` record.
     In this example, the host name is **cachens1.lon.rackspace.com**.
 -   The second `Got answer` section relates to your actual request.
 -   The `HEADER` section contains details about the type of request and its success.
--   The `QUESTIONS` section shows that the request was for A records for rackspace.co.uk.
+-   The `QUESTIONS` section shows that the request was for `A` records for rackspace.co.uk.
 -   The `ANSWERS` section displays one record with an IP address of 212.64.133.165 and a TTL of 279 seconds (4 minutes 39 seconds).
 -   The `AUTHORITY RECORDS` section specifies the name servers that correspond to the domain.
--   The `ADDITIONAL RECORDS` section lists A records for the name servers that are listed in the authority records section.
+-   The `ADDITIONAL RECORDS` section lists `A` records for the name servers that are listed in the authority records section.

-This response shows that the name server that the client computer uses will reuse the same A record for **rackspace.co.uk** for the next 4 minutes and 39 seconds.
+This response shows that the name server that the client computer uses will reuse the same `A` record for **rackspace.co.uk** for the next 4 minutes and 39 seconds.
 If you run the same command on the authoritative name server, you see the current maximum TTL for the record.